This article contains compensated links; please read my disclaimer for more information.

 Once you get in the Museums of the Vatican, you can wander on your own.
 There is a dress code in the museums and Basilica – you need to cover your shoulders and knees.
-The dress code means you cannot wear a singlet or an open shoulders dress or top and if you wear a skirt, shorts or dress it must cover your knees, you can otherwise be denied the entrance.
+The dress code means you cannot wear a singlet or an open shoulders dress or top, and if you wear a skirt, shorts, or dress, it must cover your knees, you can otherwise be denied the entrance.

-The Vatican Museums are a must visit even if you are not interested in art or religion.
+The Vatican Museums are a must-visit even if you are not interested in art or religion.
 There is an extensive collection of fascinating and beautiful artifacts, and if you manage to understand your guide, you will learn some interesting stories.

 After you are done with the museums, you can enter St. Peter’s Basilica or go to the Dome.
 We went to the Dome first.
 It is logistically more convenient choosing this direction because when you exit the Dome, you end up in the Basilica.
 The entrance to the Dome is 10 euro for the elevator and 8 euro for stairs, cash only.
-There is an elevator up to the roof level, but after that, you will have to climb 300+ steps to get to the top.
+There is an elevator that will take you up to the roof level, but after that, you will have to climb 300+ steps to get to the top.
 But if you do that, you will be rewarded with the epic views of St. Peter’s Square.
 The stairway is narrow, and you should be in OK shape for the climb.
 It can also feel claustrophobic.
 If you don’t want to go all the way to the top, you can go out to the roof on the first level.
 Here you will see the statues of Jesus and the apostles.

 The St. Peter’s Basilica is stunning.
 It is enormous, with beautiful decorations, which are the work of art of some of the history’s most mystical and famous artists, such as Michelangelo, Raphael, and Bernini.

 The tour to the Vatican Museums may take you a good half a day or as long as you want, depending on the level of your interest in the history, architecture, art religion and reconciliation.
-Bring some water, maybe a little snack and wear good walking shoes, no matter the season.
+Bring some water, maybe a little snack, and wear good walking shoes, no matter the season.

 – Do not wear high heels!